SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/python-environment.md

 All the lines provided in `this format` are to be copied and pasted onto you terminal, and press ENTER to run them, in the order provided.

-It is recommended to put your project folder/save the UHI folder provided in your drive root, preferrably outside of C:\.
-In this example, we will use D:\

 **NOTE**: While installing conda and the packages, please keep an eye on your terminal for **Proceed([y]/n)?** prompts, and type in **y** to continue.